DominicArchual/Php-One/README.md

 ### Why?

+- To maintain a consistent design so as not to confuse myself as I write both .NET and PHP code
-- To introduce PHP developers to the .NET flavored MVC paradigm
+- As a learning tool to introduce PHP developers to the .NET flavored MVC paradigm
-- To introduce ASP.NET developers to PHP syntax in a familiar way
+- As a learning tool to introduce ASP.NET developers to PHP syntax in a familiar way
-- I don't much like the existing PHP frameworks
+- I am not a fan of existing PHP frameworks
 - I do; however, like working with .NET's MVC; and I have always appreciated the simplicity of PHP, so why not marry the two?
 - Barebones MVC is great for building a new app where the scope is uncertain; plus it's just vanilla PHP code so you can change whatever you like!